BGM6/User-Dictionary-React/README.md

 # User-Dictionary-React

-For this assignment I create a employee directory with React.
-With the requirements to break the application's UI into components, manage component state, and respond to user events.
+For this assignment I created a employee directory with React with the requirements to break the application's UI into components, manage component state, and respond to user events.

 * [Installation](#Installation)
 Clone repository and 'npm start' to install
-#Contributors)

     # Technology
     javascript, react, node.js